adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

 #### 1. Create base project structure
 * Create the base template for `all` package `analyse` package and parent `pom.xml file` at the root level.
-* If only single project is configured, create the base template for `ui.apps`, `ui.content` and `ui.config` packages at the same level.
+* If only single project is configured, create the base template for `ui.apps`, `ui.apps.structure`, `ui.content` and `ui.config` packages at the same level.
-* If multiple projects are configured, create similarly named project folders inside which we create the base template for `ui.apps`, `ui.content` and `ui.config` packages.
+* If multiple projects are configured, create project folders (with the same name as source project) inside which we create the base template for `ui.apps`,`ui.apps.structure`, `ui.content` and `ui.config` packages.
 * Apply the specified `groupId`, `artifactId` and `version` in the newly created artifact `pom.xml` files.
 * For each project specified in the configuration, copy all packages (other than the packages specified under `existingContentPackageFolder`) of the packaging type `jar`, `bundle`,